 White Chuck Mountain is an impressive and isolated summit located southeast of the town of Darrington.
 It was first climbed by three men in a USGS survey party on July 28, 1897.
 Thomas G. Gerdine, Sam Strom, and Albert H. Sylvester placed a marker on the summit and used it for triangulation.
 With nearly 3800’ of prominence, White Chuck is the 25th most prominent peak in Washington State.
 Highly visible from the surrounding areas, it towers above the nearby ridges and valleys.
 White Chuck shares it's name with several other geological features including the White Chuck Glacier on nearby Glacier Peak and the White Chuck River at the flanks of the mountain.
 This name has some origins in the Chinook language and means something along the lines of "reaching high".

 White Chuck is a diverse mountain with steep walls on the east, north and west, sharp ridge-lines and buttresses in-between, an active glacier on the north side and a craggy lower northwest summit.
 The standard route is an enjoyable and exposed scramble along the northwest ridge.
 Numerous other technical routes have been established on all aspects of the peak including the northeast peak which is 544 feet lower than the southwest peak.
 Access to the mountain is incredibly easy.
-Routes can generally be done as day trips and a majority of the time will spend climbing the mountain verses approaching it.
+Routes can generally be done as day trips and a majority of the time will be spent climbing the mountain rather than approaching it.
 With only 2000 feet of vertical gain from the end of the road, the whole trip may be completed in just four or five hours.

 NOTE:This mountain should not be attempted after recent rain.
 The down-sloping exposed slabs partially covered with moss are extremely dangerous when wet.